paphko/mmm-openhabfloorplan/README.md

 ## Using the module

 First of all, you should create an image showing your individual floorplan.
 You can use `mmm-openhabfloorplan/images/floorplan-default.png` as template and use an image editor like [paint.net](http://www.getpaint.net/index.html) to change it as you like.
-Save it as `mmm-openhabfloorplan/images/floorplan.png`.
+Save it as `mmm-openhabfloorplan/images/floorplan.png` (leave `floorplan-default.png` untouched).

 Now add the module to the modules array in the `config/config.js` file.
 Yes, the configuration looks complicated, but there is quite a lot that can be configured.